bruel-gabrielsson/TopologyLayer/README.md

 ```

 ### AlphaLayer
-An `AlphaLayer` takes in a point cloud (an $n\times d$ tensor), and outputs the persistence diagram of the weak Alpha complex.
+An `AlphaLayer` takes in a point cloud (an `n x d` tensor), and outputs the persistence diagram of the weak Alpha complex.

 ```python
 import torch